asikart/docs/pages/02.ezset/01.getting-started/docs.en.md

 ![](p-2017-10-25-005.jpg)

 Ezset is extendable, it allows you to create your own addon and customize everything for your site or your client.
-Before you start writing your own addon, we recommend you to read this document for learning how Ezset basic function works.
+Before you start writing your own addon, we recommend you read this document to learn how Ezset basic function works.